Tom-Hirschberger/MMM-Screen-Powersave-Notification/README.md

 MMM-Screen-Powersave-Notification is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich) and is based on https://github.com/mboskamp/MMM-PIR and https://github.com/mboskamp/MMM-PIR.

 It uses notifications to check for user presence or forced on and offs of the screen.
 After a configurated time without user presence the display will turn off.
 Additionaly scripts can be run after the screen turned of or on.
+If you like you can specify different delays for different profiles.
+The "normal" delay is used if no specific delay for a profile is configured.

 ## Installation
 ```sh